 Now, let’s get down to writing your plan.

 Writing a homeschooling plan for your application

 Writing a plan doesn’t have to be a horrible, agonising process.
-It’s simply to show the authorities that yes, you have thought about this, and how you’re going to make sure your child learns what they ‘should’.
-Remember, you don’t have to stick slavishly to the plan – if resources and plans don’t meet your needs you can change them.
+It’s simply to show the authorities that yes, you have thought about this, and how you’re going to help your child learn.

 Stumped by homeschool registration and planning?
 Check out the Australian Homeschooling Summit – it contains 8 workshops that will help you write a fantastic plan quickly and easily, with a minimum of stress.

 Picking Australian Curriculum approved resources for core subjects can be a great easy way to get your plans done quickly.
 Your child’s school may be able to recommend resources, and if you’re planning for them to go back to school this will help keep them in line with their peers.

 You can then supplement these core resources with activities you plan to do – for example, put a visit to Questacon into the science section, and a visit to the National War Memorial into the history section.
 Any activity widely accepted as educational will enhance your plan.